 Kumasi Ashanti, Ghana Travel Guide

 Ghana's main international gateway is Kotoka International Airport (ACC) in Accra.
 All long-haul international flights arrive here.
-Kumasi Airport (KMS) serves as the local airport, handling domestic flights and limited regional international flights.
+Kumasi Airport (KMS) serves as the local airport, handling domestic flights plus few regional international flights.

 Flights are generally available year-round.
 Prices tend to be higher during peak holiday seasons.
-Booking domestic flights in advance is advisable.
+Booking domestic reserving flights ahead of time is advisable.

 Explore budget-friendly flight options at Dollar Flight Club.